panda3d/panda3d-docs/programming/internal-structures/procedural-generation/custom-vertex-format.rst

                         Geom::NT_float32, Geom::C_texcoord);

-Once you have defined the columns of your array, you should create a GeomVertexFormat to hold the array:
+Once you have defined the columns of your array, you should create a :class:`.GeomVertexFormat` to hold the array:

 .. only:: python